MikaelKorpinen/unity-3d-tools-and-utilities/README.md

 This will give you the closes target component that contains information about the target.
 Plugin contains several example project that you can use to get idea how to use the plugin in several use cases.

+##Use cases
--Enhance user experience by giving tools and utilities to things like easy object picking from distance.
+-To enhance user experience by giving tools and utilities to things like easy object picking from distance, snapping and making weapons, spells and tools.
--Get data about entities/gameobjects and also to give data about their whereabouts to the user.
+-Turret, cameras, gaze based object location.

 The first version is to include targeting system.
 Targeting system is based on vector mathematics and can give information about gameobjects and entities for easy object location.